 I think Hypnobabies has done an incredible job of empowering women to embrace their innate ability to birth their babies and find the strength within themselves, without relying upon ideas that *some* will find offensive. ~ Frankie J.

-Hypnosis is very similar to meditation, which is well supported in the Bible.
+Hypnosis is similar to meditation, which is well-supported in scripture:

 Do they think hypnosis is too New Age?
 I am a Christian AND I went to Seminary, and I don’t see any problem with it.
 Hypnosis is like a deeper form of meditation – and meditation is mentioned many times in the Bible as a good thing.
 There are passages of the Bible that talk about meditation, removing grief or fear from the mind, and putting away pain from the body (because isn’t that what we’re doing with Hypnobabies?) ~ Jennifer W.